dwalker25/Project-4-RedditBot/README.md

 Replying to the most upvoted comment - 2 points

-Creating new submission posts in `bot_submissions.py` - 2 points
+Creating 200+ submission posts using `bot_submissions.py` - 2 points

-Upvoting and Downvoting for a political agenda using TextBlob - 4 points
+Upvoting and Downvoting for a political agenda using TextBlob on 100+ submissions - 4 points

 **Total points = 29/30**